godzie44/go-uring/README.md

 This can give about 1%-3% performance gain.

-### reactor package
+## REACTOR package

-Reactor - is event loop with io_uring inside it.
+Reactor - is event loop implemented with io_uring.
 Currently, there are two reactors in this package:
 1. Reactor - generic event loop, give a possibility to work with all io_uring operations.
-2. NetReactor - event loop optimized for work with network operations.
-Currently, support Accept, Recv, and Send.
+2. NetReactor - event loop optimized for work with network operations on sockets.

-### net package
+### NET package

-This is the realization of net.Listener and net.Conn interfaces.
-Using NetReactor inside.
-Please check the example of HTTP server and benchmarks to familiarize yourself with it.
+This is the implementation of net.Listener and net.Conn interfaces.
+Uses NetReactor inside.
+Please check the example of [HTTP server](#http-server) and [multi thread TCP echo-server]((#go-style-tcp-echo-server)) to familiarize yourself with it.

-### Examples and benchmarks
+## Examples and benchmarks

 #### Plain TCP echo-server

 Single thread echo-server (listens on a specific TCP port and as soon as any data arrives at this port, it immediately forwards it back to the sender) implemented with go-uring.
-Using for compare GO go-uring lib realization with liburing realization.
+Useful for compare GO go-uring lib realization with liburing realization.
 See [source code](https://github.com/godzie44/go-uring/blob/master/example/echo-server/main.go) and [benchmarks](https://github.com/godzie44/go-uring/blob/master/example/echo-server/benchmark.md) for familiarization.

 #### GO-style TCP echo-server

-Echo-server (listens on a specific TCP port and as soon as any data arrives at this port, it immediately forwards it back to the sender) implemented with go-uring.
+Echo-server (listens on a specific TCP port and as soon as any data arrives at this port, it immediately forwards it back to the sender) implemented with go-uring and reactor packages.
 Realization similar with realization of echo-server with net/http package (benchmarks attached).
 See [source code](https://github.com/godzie44/go-uring/blob/master/example/echo-server-multi-thread/main.go) and [benchmarks](https://github.com/godzie44/go-uring/blob/master/example/echo-server-multi-thread/benchmark.md) for familiarization.